(figures up to 31 December 2020):

 Value creation model

-Good manufacturing businesses whose previous potential was constrained.
+Good but underperforming manufacturing businesses whose potential is unrealised.

 Multiple expansion is never assumed, but has been achieved on all previous deals (on average +30%) as the businesses have been improved.